corbinq/apex/doc/mode_meta.md

  - **Analysis options**
  	  - `--tests=[hom,het,alt]` : Assumptions under which the pvalues for the SNPs of interestes are estimated.
 Comma-seperated options.
 Will estimate under all of the assumptions specified, i.e. [hom,het] will provide pvalues assuming incomplete! here.
 	  - `--het` : if specified, assume the conditional SNPs have heterogeneous effects across studies; otherwise assume homogeneous effects.
 	  - `--rsq` : maximum multiple R2 threshold, consider only SNPs with multiple R2 less than this threshold to avoid collinearity.
+If not specified, default is 0.7
 	  - `--marginal` : if specified, use the raw (unadjusted for the number of tested SNPs) in the stepwise selection procedure; otherwise, use the ACAT pavlues (adjusted for the number of tested SNPs).
 	  - `--pvalue`: pvalue threshold for the stepwise selection procedure.
 	  - `--backward`: if specified, perform forward and backward selection in the stepwise selection procedure; otherwise, only perform forward selection, i.e. do not drop SNPs failling the pvalue threshold in the joint model of all selected SNPs.